asynkron/gam-web/src/docs/Supervision.md

 The root guardian is the grand-parent of all so-called “top-level” actors and supervises all the special actors mentioned in Top-Level Scopes for Actor Paths using the `SupervisorStrategy.StoppingStrategy`, whose purpose is to terminate the child upon any type of Exception.
 All other throwables will be escalated … but to whom?
 Since every real actor has a supervisor, the supervisor of the root guardian cannot be a real actor.
 And because this means that it is “outside of the bubble”, it is called the “bubble-walker”.
 This is a synthetic ActorRef which in effect stops its child upon the first sign of trouble and sets the actor system's isTerminated status to true as soon as the root guardian is fully terminated (all children recursively stopped).

 ## What Restarting Means

 When presented with an actor which failed while processing a certain message, causes for the failure fall into three categories:

 * Systematic (i.e. programming) error for the specific message received
 * (Transient) failure of some external resource used during processing the message
 * Corrupt internal state of the actor

 Unless the failure is specifically recognizable, the third cause cannot be ruled out, which leads to the conclusion that the internal state needs to be cleared out.
 If the supervisor decides that its other children or itself is not affected by the corruption—e.g. because of conscious application of the error kernel pattern—it is therefore best to restart the child.
-This is carried out by creating a new instance of the underlying Actor class and replacing the failed instance with the fresh one inside the child's `ActorRef`; the ability to do this is one of the reasons for encapsulating actors within special references.
+This is carried out by creating a new instance of the underlying Actor class and replacing the failed instance with the fresh one inside the child's `PID`; the ability to do this is one of the reasons for encapsulating actors within special references.
 The new actor then resumes processing its mailbox, meaning that the restart is not visible outside of the actor itself with the notable exception that the message during which the failure occurred is not re-processed.

 The precise sequence of events during a restart is the following: